Aditya-Jyoti/terminal-web-browser/README.md

 # terminal-web-browser

 This project was made to emulate a web browser in a terminal.
-Its extreamly barebones as of yet and still has many more features planned for it.
+Its extremely barebones as of yet and still has many more features planned for it.
 As of yet it works partially for reading webpage content and displaying it in a sort of markdown fashion.